deepakjois/dhun/README.md

 Run the following commands to install Dhun.
 This will download the latest gem from [http://gemcutter.org](http://gemcutter.org), compile the extensions and put the binaries in the right place.
+You will need to have XCode installed for the `gem` command to compile the native extensions.

     $ gem sources -a http://gemcutter.org
     $ gem install dhun